dekkerglen/CubeCobra/CONTRIBUTING.md

 needs and wants of the user base, and can inform plans for features and bugfixes.

-Another good use of Discord for contributors is stayng abreast of the current state of the production server.
+Another good use of Discord for contributors is staying abreast of the current state of the production server.
 If there are new bugs being reported frequently that require rapid response, a Discord "war room" can be the best way to handle these reports.